FelpsManzoni/felpsmanzoni.github.io/cv/index.md

         </div>
     </div>
     <p style="text-align: justify;">
         Bachelor degree in Computer Science in 2018, Master in Computer Science with focus in SE and HCI applied to games evaluations.
-Ph.D. candidate in Computer Science with focus on the field of SE for AI/ML.
+Ph.D. candidate in Computer Science with focus on the field of SE for AI/ML <i>(SE4AI)</i> as well as in the field of AI/ML for SE <i>(AI4SE)</i>.
     </p>
 </div>